John Legend and Chrissy Teigen's Post-Grammys 2022 Plans Are All Too Relatable - E! Online

 "The babies are here!"
 John told Laverne.
 "They're gonna come watch daddy sing."

-This year, John is up Grammys in two categories: Best R&B Album and Best R&B Performance.
-In addition, the "All of Me" singer will be performing a new song at the awards ceremony.
+While John is not up for any awards at this year's Grammys, the "All of Me" singer will be performing a new song at the ceremony.

 "I can't wait for everybody to hear it," he said of the tune.
 "It's going to be a special moment."